8. AArch64

 ../_images/load_store_gprs.svg

 Fig. 8.1.1 Left: Illustration of a load-store architecture.
 The ALU is only able to access data in registers.
-Data residing in memory have to be loaded to registers first before they can be processed.
-Right: Illustration of AArch64’s 31 64-bit general purpose registers, the special registers ZR, SP, PC, and PSTATE.
-The architectural names of the general purpose registers are given through R0 - R30.
+Data residing in memory has to be loaded to registers first before it can be processed.
+Right: Illustration of AArch64’s 31 64-bit general-purpose registers, the special registers ZR, SP, PC, and PSTATE.
+The architectural names of the general-purpose registers are R0 - R30.

 AArch64 is a load-store architecture (see Fig. 8.1.1).
-This means that instructions either perform memory accesses or operate on data in registers.
-Note that an instruction may not do both, i.e., access memory and process data, at the same time.
+This means that instructions either perform memory accesses or operate on data in registers, but cannot do both in a single instruction.

 A memory access instruction transfers data from memory to the registers (load) or transfers data from the registers to memory (store).
-In this task we’ll copy data which is located at one memory location to another memory location.
-Since we cannot directly move data between two memory locations, we first load the data from the first location to the registers and then write it back to the target memory location.
-For this task we’ll use AArch64’s general purpose registers which are shown in Fig. 8.1.1.
+In this task, we’ll copy data from one memory location to another.
+Since we cannot directly move data between two memory locations, we first load the data from the source location to registers and then store it to the target location.
+For this task we’ll use AArch64’s general-purpose registers which are shown in Fig. 8.1.1.

 Optional Note

-Certain recent extensions of the Arm architecture violate the concept of a strict “load-store architecture” 🙄.
-One such example is the LDADD instruction which loads data from memory, adds a value in a register to it, and writes the result back to memory.
+Certain recent extensions of the Arm architecture relax the strict load-store model.
+One such example is the LDADD instruction which loads data from memory, adds a register value to it, and writes the result back to memory.

 Listing 8.1.1 C++ driver for the C and assembly copy kernels.